 Ankle sprains: Very common injury from sudden turning or pivoting movements, often causing pain and impaired mobility.
 Contrast therapy can help reduce swelling and facilitate rehabilitation.

 Knee injuries: Sprains of collateral ligaments are common from sudden movements.
 Can also include acute meniscal tears or more severe ligament injuries requiring extensive treatment.
-Contrast therapy can reduce pain and swelling.
+Contrast therapy can reduce knee joint pain and swelling.

 So contrast therapy, with alternating warmth and cold, can facilitate rehabilitation and return to play for many of the most prevalent pickleball injuries involving sprains, strains, and tendon injuries.